 Business Rates Appeals - a provision in respect of the Council's share of the cost of successful appeals against valuations for business rates.
+Estimated settlement for the next 12 months is 13.37% of total calculated provision.
+This is based on the 2018/19 settlement percentage and the expected continued delays in VOA settlements coming through.

-Uninsured Losses - a provision in respect of the cost of an action awarded against the Council.
+Uninsured Losses - a provision in respect of the cost of an action awarded against the Council that was settled during 2018/19.

-Hertfordshire Building Control Ltd Losses - a provision to meet, based on the latest information available, the Council's share of losses as at 31 March 2018.
+Hertfordshire Building Control Ltd Losses - a provision to meet, based on the latest information available, the Council's share of losses as at 31 March 2019.